 TOP ATHLETE SHAUNA: Nooo, I am still recovering from my run three hours ago.

-— The Hill Sprints of Week Five: Gareth racing up stairs and jumping around pumping triumphant fist in air a la Rocky; Shauna arriving some two minutes later.
+— The Hill Sprints of Week Five: Gareth racing up stairs and jumping around pumping a triumphant fist in the air a la Rocky; Shauna arriving some two minutes later.

 — Great moments of fatigue and delirium, when Shauna is so slow that Gareth must literally run on the spot to match her pace:

 S: My body won’t work!
 I can’t run anymore!

 G: But running means you need to lift your feet off the ground!”